- GDP (PPP):

-Gabon’s economic freedom score is 58.3, making its economy the 104th freest in the 2015 Index.
-Its overall score has increased by 0.5 point, reflecting improvements in freedom from corruption, monetary freedom, and fiscal freedom that outweigh declines in the management of government spending and business freedom.
-Gabon is ranked 15th out of 46 countries in the Sub-Saharan Africa region, and its overall score is lower than the world average.
+Gabon’s economic freedom score is 56.1, making its economy the 113th freest in the 2023 Index.
+Its score is 0.3 point higher than last year.
+Gabon is ranked 16th out of 47 countries in the Sub-Saharan Africa region, and its overall score is lower than the world average.

 Undermining much-needed progress on reform, institutional weaknesses severely undercut the foundations of economic freedom in Gabon and constrain long-term economic development.
 Corruption continues to raise the cost of doing business.
 Open-market policies related to free trade and the free flow of capital are not deeply rooted in the economic system.

 Gabon gained independence from France in 1960.
 Omar Bongo ruled for more than 40 years until his son, Ali Bongo Ondimba, became president in 2009.
 Opposition leaders accused the Bongos of electoral fraud.
 Bongo won a second seven-year term in disputed 2016 elections.
 He governs despite an apparent stroke, and his party won a strong legislative majority in 2018.
 Poor fiscal management and overreliance on oil have stifled the economy.
 Power cuts and water shortages are frequent.
 Average income per capita is one of Africa’s highest, but oil wealth is held by only a few; most Gabonese live in poverty.

 Rule of Law